 Students with learning disabilities have benefited tremendously from the technology boom of the past few decades.
-As Assistive Technology (AT) continues to evolve, students are utilizing it in new and different ways to help even the playing field.
-Figuring out how technology can best help your child begins with an AT evaluation.
+As Assistive Technology continues to evolve, students are utilizing it in new and different ways to help even the playing field.
+To figure out how technology can best help your child, you must begin with an AT evaluation.

 An AT evaluation should be done by a professional or team of professionals, which often includes an independent evaluator, knowledgeable about the specific needs of the child.

-The evaluator should have experience and training in AT devices, services, and implementation, and be able to integrate the technologies into the curriculum through the IEP.
+The evaluator should have experience and training in AT devices, services, and implementation, and know how to integrate the technologies into the curriculum through the IEP.

-A thorough evaluation may include the following components:
+A thorough AT evaluation includes the following components:

-- Review of evaluation results and IEP goals and objectives
+- Review of LD evaluation results and IEP goals and objectives

 - Discussion with parents and those who work with the child